 SimpleClosure is not a law firm.
 We work alongside your counsel and your financial professionals to coordinate the entire shutdown, end‑to‑end.
 Think of us as the operational counterpart to your attorney’s legal guidance.

-Our team and software cover more than 95 discrete steps that a typical venture‑backed startup needs to finish a proper wind‑down.
+Our team and software cover more than 95 distinct steps that a typical venture‑backed startup needs to finish a proper wind‑down.
+Most founder underestimate this by 10x.
 The exact plan depends on your footprint, but the approach is consistent: map the work, confirm the order of operations, and close each loop with written proof.

 We start with a short intake to understand your entity type, states of registration, payroll footprint, cap table, and stack.
 From there, we build a clear, dated plan.
 You see what we will do, what we need from you, and what your counsel will handle.
 We assign a single point of contact so you do not have to manage ten different threads.